Criminal Law

 - Within specific procedural safeguards.

-For foreign suspect, flight risk is often presented as detention reason.
-In response, defence:
+For the foreign suspect, flight risk is often presented as a detention reason.
+In response, the defence:

 - Family ties in Turkey,